 There are many schools with no collaboration between their finance and computer science departments at all.
 Historically, academic institutions have not taught these skills together, which creates a noticeable skill-gap in the financial workforce.
 The demand is there.
 It’s higher education that’s lagging.

-Intrinio Academic is a financial data portal for academic institutions that offers access to financial data for every student, professor, administrator, and researcher.
+Intrinio Academic is a financial data platform for education that offers access to financial data for every student, professor, administrator, and researcher.
 We built Intrinio Academic for two simple reasons: we see the skill shortage in the incoming workforce, and we understand the tools students will need to use to have a successful career in finance.
 We use them every day.

 Intrinio Academic provides access to the financial data and tools professors need to create engaging curriculums around finance and give students the skills they’ll need in today’s financial workforce.
 It also provides university researchers unfettered access to numerous financial datasets which, when combined with state-of-the-art methods, yields publishable results.